tcontrer/DUNE-RTS-SCADA/README.md

-# RTS (Robotic Test System) State Machine
+# Robotic Test Stand (RTS) State Machine

 ## Overview

-The Robotic Test Stand (RTS) State Machine is a Python-based control system that manages and tracks the operational states of an automated testing platform.
+The RTS State Machine is a Python-based control system that manages and tracks the operational states of an automated testing platform.
 It provides a robust state management framework to coordinate robotic movements, testing procedures, and data handling while ensuring safe and predictable system behavior with comprehensive error handling and recovery capabilities.

 ## What It Does